-The local, eco, all the things option is to search the shelves of thrift stores nearby.
-It’s a local business and there aren’t shipping (pollution) costs.
+Obviously the most eco option is to search the shelves of thrift stores nearby.
+It’s secondhand and there aren’t really shipping (pollution) costs.
 But the options can be limiting.

-So the next best option is to buy used online and/or to buy new from local bookshops.
+So the next best option is to buy used online and/or to buy new/used from local bookshops.
 There are a few options on this front and they are all so, so good!

 And they sell used books in good to great condition for low prices, offer inexpensive (often free) shipping, and make my world go round!